"With creamy, consoling pipes..." - Boston Musical Intelligencer

 Alexandra Dietrich, a Puerto Rican American originally from Freeport, Maine, is a mezzo-soprano who is being praised for singing with "passion and understanding".
 Ms. Dietrich joined the University of Southern Maine in the Fall of 2019 as Artist Faculty in Voice.
 She, herself, is a proud graduate of the University of Southern Maine with a Bachelor's in Music Performance, and attended the Longy School of Music for her Graduate Performance degree in Opera.
-Her 2019-2020 season opens Odyssey Opera's concert performance of "Henry VIII" where she sang as a Page and Maid of Honor, and as the Alto Soloist in the Metropolitan Chorale and Chorus pro Musica's collaborative performance of Mendelssohn's "Die erste Walpurgisnacht" and Kodály’s "Budavári Te Deum".
-This April, she returns to Odyssey Opera for their concert performance of Britten's "Gloriana" in the Masque Ensemble.
+Her 2019-2020 season opened with Odyssey Opera's concert performance of "Henry VIII" where she sang as a Page and Maid of Honor, and as the Alto Soloist in the Metropolitan Chorale and Chorus pro Musica's collaborative performance of Mendelssohn's "Die erste Walpurgisnacht" and Kodály’s "Budavári Te Deum".
+Due to the COVID-19 pandemic, her season ended in March of 2020.

 Ms. Dietrich has performed with many New England area opera companies and orchestras including Odyssey Opera, Juventas New Music Ensemble, Boston Youth Symphony Orchestra, OperaHub, and MetroWest Opera where her performance as Jo March in Adamo's "Little Women" was hailed as "large of personality with an instrument to match", possessed "polish and star power", and was awarded the ArtsImpulse Award for Best Female Performer in an Opera for her portrayal.

-This past season found Ms. Dietrich returning to perform as the Alto Artist in Residence with the Metropolitan Chorale of Brookline, and to performances with the Boston Pops, Odyssey Opera and the Boston Youth Symphony Orchestra.
-She also made her debut with the Boston Modern Orchestra Project's "Haroun and the Sea of Stories" featured as a Bird soloist, which was recorded on the BMOP record label.
+This past season found Ms. Dietrich returning to perform as the Alto Artist in Residence with the Metropolitan Chorale of Brookline, and performances with the Boston Pops, Odyssey Opera and the Boston Youth Symphony Orchestra.
+She also sang with the Boston Modern Orchestra Project's "Haroun and the Sea of Stories" featured as a Bird soloist, which was recorded on the BMOP record label.
+This is her second recording on the BMOPsound label.
+Her first is the recently released and available on Spotify recording of Dello Joio's "The Trial at Rouen" as part of the Heavenly Voice Trio with Soprano Celeste Godin and Tenor Wes Hunter, which has been nominated for a 2021 GRAMMY Award in the Best Opera Recording Category.
 Her 2018-2019 season closed with Ms. Dietrich performing featured back-up vocals for Josh Groban at Tanglewood at the Koussevitsky Music Shed in Lenox, MA.

 Favorite roles to date include Anita in "West Side Story" with Asheville Lyric Opera, Jade Boucher in the New England premiere of "Dead Man Walking", Carmen in NEMPAC Opera's "Carmen", and as Zita in "Gianni Schicchi" with the North Shore Philharmonic Orchestra, where her performance was toasted as "deliciously bitchy" (Portland Phoenix).